What is plogging and why should we all be doing it?

 And make sure no runners are coming your way, to avoid any full-on collision with them as you’re stopping to pick up the litter.

-Adopting the same principle with the hand holding the bag and picking up the litter, David says another effective way of picking up the waste would be with a single Leg RDL type of movement.
+Adopting the same principle with the hand holding the bag and picking up the litter, David says another effective way of picking up the waste would be with a single leg RDL type of movement, where your other leg swings up right behind you.

-"The chest will end up parallel to the ground, and the leg you are standing on will have a slight bend in the knee."
+"The chest will end up parallel to the ground, and the leg you're standing on will have a slight bend in the knee."

 When picking up a heavier object, adopt a regular squat position

-David recommends getting someone to hold the bag or keep holding the bag in one hand but know you will be lifting with both hands.
+David recommends getting someone to hold the bag or keep holding the bag in one hand but know you will be lifting with both hands, as you bend both knees down together (see pic above).

 "Bend both knees, keep your back straight, make eye contact with the trash and with both hands, put it in the bag," he advises.
 "If the load is heavy, pick it up with both hands, keep a straight back and look up as you are standing up."